bhubbard/woo-order-to-google-storage/README.md

-# woo-order-to-google-storage
+# Function: woo-order-to-google-storage
-Backup woo order to Google Storage, ideally via pub/sub.
+Backup a WooCommerce order to Google Storage, via a webhook or pub/sub.